Murder of Kacie Woody: Perpetrator

-After Fuller's death, the FBI got a warrant to search his apartment, and discovered a framed collage of photos of Kacie near his computer, and papers with her and her friends' names, phone numbers, and addresses written down.
-Stored on the computer was a poem Kacie had written about her mother's death, and photos of Kacie and her friends.
+After Fuller's death, the FBI got a warrant to search his apartment, and discovered a framed collage of photos of Woody near his computer, and papers with her and her friends' names, phone numbers, and addresses written down.
+Stored on the computer was a poem Kacie had written about her mother's death, and photos of Woody and her friends.
 The FBI also learned that under Fuller's Dave Fagen persona, he had attempted to groom at least three other girls around Kacie's age, beginning in the winter of 2000, although none of these attempts led to offline encounters.
 He had offered to buy a Michigan girl a plane ticket to California, which she refused, and in March 2002, mailed a Dallas girl flowers, although she told detectives that she'd never given him her address.

 Police also discovered that Fuller had already visited Arkansas twice before, both times in the fall of 2002.
-The first time, he'd flown into Clinton National Airport on October 11, rented a car from Adam's Field, and checked into a Motel 6 in Conway.
+The first time, he'd flown into Clinton National Airport on October 11, rented a car, and checked into a Motel 6 in Conway.
 It is believed that he spied on Kacie and her home during this trip, although it is not certain.

 Fuller bought a gun on November 2, telling his children that he needed it for target practice.
 Two days later, he again flew to Little Rock, rented a car, and checked in at the Motel 6.
 On November 6, he visited Guardsmart, looking for the largest unit available and telling an on-site manager that he bought vehicles and needed a place to temporarily store them.
 He extended his stay on November 8.
 Authorities speculated that he'd planned to abduct Kacie at this time, but was unable to.

 After returning home, Fuller bought duct tape, chain, and zip ties from his local Home Depot, and obtained the bottle of chloroform from a chemical supply company.
 He then packed the supplies in his Buick Regal before driving to Arkansas and abducting Kacie.

-Investigators later ran Fuller's DNA through a national database in order to learn if he had committed similar crimes prior to Kacie's abduction and murder; no matches were found.
+Investigators later ran Fuller's DNA through a national database in order to learn if he had committed similar crimes prior to Woody's abduction and murder; no matches were found.